 I get that it’s not always easy.
 After all, being kind is undoubtedly a skill that must be mastered.
 But there are many simple ways we can encourage kindness in our kids.
 One of my favorites?
 To read books about kindness.

 Kids books about kindness help children understand the importance of having kind hands, kind words, and kind hearts.

 One way we shine a light on having kind words, kind hands and kind hearts in our house is by reading books that champion kindness.

-There are so many phenomenal children’s books about kindness today that you can easily find a book, or a whole library of books, to share with your kids throughout your days and weeks.
+There are so many phenomenal children’s books about kindness today that you can easily find a story, or a whole library of stories, to share with your kids throughout your days and weeks.
 Whether it’s helping someone in the community, sharing with a classmate, or knitting a hat for a friend to keep warm during a blizzard, books showcase the magic that happens when we spread kindness through selfless, thoughtful gestures with no expectation of receiving anything in return.

 They give us easy ways to discuss kind and gracious gestures, which we can then recreate with our little ones after reading particular stories.
 They allow us to see how even the smallest actions can have ripple effects which bring positivity and light to our communities.

 Children’s books about kindness give us organic ways to spark significant conversations with our children – conversations about how easy it is to be nice and how important it is to be respectful of everyone, no matter what, no matter when.

 These books are lifeboats, heart maps, and tools for valuable transformation.